nksan/Rpi-SetWiFi-viaBluetooth/README.md

 <a href=https://github.com/gitbls/sdm/blob/master/Docs/Installing-or-Removing-sdm.md>Install sdm</a> and then use the <a href=https://github.com/gitbls/sdm/blob/master/Docs/Example-Commands.md#official-getting-started-with-sdm-script>Official Getting Started with sdm Script</a> to jump-start your sdm usage and <a href=https://github.com/gitbls/sdm/blob/master/Docs/Example-Commands.md#example-commands>easily burn new disks</a> with btwifiset installed.

-## Manual Installation:
+## Documentation & Manual Installation:

-The [blog](https://normfrenette.com/Set-wifi-via-bluetooth/Installation-RaspberryPi-manual/#sectionTop) contains detailed step by step instructions and explanations of the installation.

-Useful if you want to control/understand what happens on your Raspberry Pi, learn more about package installation, bluetooth  service or how to create a service of your own.

-TL;DR: just the steps - no explanation: see [last section here](#user-content-manual-install-code).
+There is [detailed documentation](https://bluepieapps.com/Set-wifi-via-bluetooth/BTBerryWifi-Overview/#sectionTop) on the website [BluePieApps.com](https://bluepieapps.com)

+If you prefer to install the python code, dependencies and modify/create SsystemD service files yourself, use the [manual instalation](https://bluepieapps.com/Set-wifi-via-bluetooth/Installation-RaspberryPi-manual/#sectionTop) docs.

+## Version 2:

+If you have version 1 of the app - it will continue to function with the updated python code provided here with btwifiset.py.
+Just run the installer again.

+To use the new features, however, you will need to update the iOS app to the latest version.

-## What's new in version 2:
+Here's what's new/updated in version 2:

 ### Network Manager compatibility

-Raspberry Pi Foundation released the latest OS "Bookworm" - and for the first time included Network Manager which is turned on by default.
+When Raspberry Pi Foundation released the new OS "Bookworm" -  for the first time it included Network Manager which is turned on by default.
 Before that, RPi OSes were using wpa_supplicant and the associated  wpa_supplicant.conf file to set SSID/Password for wifi - which is what version 1 of btwifiset.py used.

 Network Manager uses wpa_supplicant behind the scenes - but most importantly blocks direct access to wpa_supplicant by other processes (such as btwifiset.py code).
 If you installed version 1 on a "Bookworm" RPi, the BTBerryWifi app would still connect to the RPI via bluetooth and display the list of wifi Networks.
 But once you selected the network and entered the password, the RPi would never connect.